How to Calculate Thinking, Braking & Overall Stopping Distances

 A common question asked is how to remember thinking, braking and overall stopping distances.
 Rather than remembering a list of the distances, you can calculate them instead using the method detailed below.
-This method works for calculating the distances in feet.
+The calculations are not difficult - just involving some elementary arithmetic.
+The method given below works for calculating the distances in feet.
 You can convert back to metres afterwards if necessary.

 The factors are easy to remember - just start at 2 for 20mph and add 0.5 for each 10mph increase in speed.
-Alternatively, you can calculate each factor by using the following simple formula:
+Alternatively, for those more mathematically inclined, you can calculate each factor by using the following simple formula:

 Example